liquity/bold/README.md

 An attack sequence may look like this:

 - Observe collateral price increase oracle update in the mempool
-- Frontrun with redemption transaction for `$x`, and receive `$x - fee` worth of collateral
+- Frontrun with redemption transaction for `$x` worth of BOLD and receive `$x - fee` worth of collateral
 - Oracle price increase update transaction is validated
 - Sell redeemed collateral for `$y` such that `$y > $x`, due to the price increase
 - Extracts `$(y-x)` from the system.

 This is “hard” frontrunning: the attacker directly frontrun the oracle price update.
 “Soft” frontrunning is also possible when the attacker sees the market price increase before even seeing the oracle price update transaction in the mempool.

 The value extracted is excessive, i.e. above and beyond the arbitrage profit expected from BOLD peg restoration.
-In fact, oracle frontrunning can be performed when BOLD is trading >= $1.
+In fact, oracle frontrunning can even be performed when BOLD is trading >= $1.

 In Liquity v1, this issue was largely mitigated by the 0.5% minimum redemption fee which matched Chainlink’s ETH-USD oracle update threshold of 0.5%.